-Should you need to speak to a member of the WOMBS committee urgently, you can phone:
+Should you need to speak to a member of the WOMBS committee urgently, you can phone one of us below.
+Please note that we are also doula’s, so if we are unable to take your call, try again later.

-For less urgent matters, please use the contact form below, and your email will be directed to the relevant party.
+For less urgent matters, please use the contact form below

 1. Purpose of the procedure/Introduction1,5